oac-tree/oac-tree-control/doc/instructions.rst

 **Example**

-This procedure will check continuously check if the ``live`` variable is zero and will exit with ``FAILURE`` status as soon as this is not the case.
+This procedure will continuously check if the ``live`` variable is zero and will exit with ``FAILURE`` status as soon as this is not the case.
 At the same time, while the condition is still true, it will execute its first child, which is a simple wait instruction.
 Since the wait instruction will succeed after one second and the condition will remain true, this procedure will finish with a ``SUCCESS`` status after one second.

 .. code-block:: xml